Launching a Florida Startup

 Get Insurance for Your Florida Startup

-Most startups will need insurance in one form or another.
+Most startups will need business insurance in one form or another.
 In Florida, businesses with employees are required by law to have workers' compensation insurance and unemployment insurance.
 Other forms of insurance may be optional but are important to protect you and your company from disaster.

 To learn more about the types of business insurance you may need, or search for our specific guides on business insurance recommendations in over 650 types of small businesses, make sure to read our Small Business Insurance guide.